 Above: Wearing my merino wool compression socks after a long day of hiking.

 Last summer, I went camping at Mount Rainier National Park.
-If you're not familiar, it's a gem of the West Coast that features everything from wildflower-covered meadows to dozens of glaciers to beautiful old-growth forest.
+If you're not familiar, it's a West Coast gem that features everything from wildflower-covered meadows to dozens of glaciers to beautiful old-growth forest.
 I was absolutely enchanted and immediately began searching for ways to get back.
 It wasn't long before Google surfaced an adventure called the Wonderland Trail.

 The Wonderland Trail is a 93-mile thru-hike that circumnavigates Mount Rainier.
 With around 46,000 ft of cumulative elevation gain and loss, it's not a walk in the park.
 You can do it in anywhere from three to fourteen days, but most land somewhere around ten or eleven.
 It's highly permitted, so you have to plan well in advance (especially now – with COVID, walk-up permits have been discontinued).